Tasty logoTasty

 Selector Affix ($)

-Control how a sub-element selector attaches to the root selector using the $ property inside the sub-element's styles:
+Control how a sub-element selector attaches to the root selector using the $ property inside the sub-element's styles.

 PatternResultDescription

->> [el]Direct child
+>> [data-element="Cell"]Direct child

-h1 h1Tag selector (no key injection)
+h1h1Tag selector (no key injection)

-h1 > h1 > [el]Key is direct child of tag
+h1 >h1 > [data-element="Cell"]Key is direct child of tag

-h1 * h1 *Any descendant of tag
+h1 *h1 *Any descendant of tag

-* *All descendants
+**All descendants

-@::before[el]::beforePseudo on the sub-element
+@::before[data-element="Cell"]::beforePseudo on the sub-element

->@.active> [el].activeClass on the sub-element
+>@.active> [data-element="Cell"].activeClass on the sub-element

 Rules for key injection ([data-element="..."]):